 A weak, sardonic alcoholic who is bullied by his wife and children, Dodge represents the archetypal American father's failure to create the environment of "family values" idealized by the American Dream.

 Dodge's sons, Tilden and Bradley, are also failures.
 One is handicapped physically, the other emotionally.
 They are unable to take over the family farm or care for their parents in their old age.

 Never able to make a success of his farm, the now elderly Dodge sits in his living room and decays, his immobility a metaphor for his disappointment and disillusionment.
-Dodge's wife Halie, now in her mid-60s, still worships her third son Ansel, whom she idolized as an All-American hero.
+His wife Halie, now in her mid-60s, still worships her late third son Ansel, whom she sees as an All-American hero.

-Ansel was a star basketball player who was found dead in his motel room under suspicious circumstances.
+Ansel, a former star basketball player, was found dead in his motel room under suspicious circumstances.
 Other characters in the play include Reverend Dewis, the family minister - a married man who drinks and carouses with women and once had an affair with Halie.